 It is assumed that all assumptions have been questioned, or, in other words, the effective leader who applies critical thinking never takes anything for granted.
 He is always analyzing and scrutinizing even the smallest detail.

 This way of thinking critically is what facilitates the particular vision of the effective leader and allows him to see the business carried out by the organization.

-And this combination of quality and high performance in people and teams To be well coordinated and always be in the race towards the goals set, we require effective leadership that makes adequate use of the critical thinking process within the scope that we are giving.
+And this combination of quality and high performance in people and teams.
+To be well coordinated and always be in the race towards the goals set, we require effective leadership that makes adequate use of the critical thinking process within the scope that we are giving.

 Critical thinking and basic beliefs There is almost unanimity of opinion in the doctrine about the fact that the best leaders have both a vision and an understanding of what the organization does.

-In general, the effective leader who applies critical thinking never takes anything for granted.
+In general, an effective leader who applies critical thinking never takes anything for granted.
 This way of thinking critically is what facilitates the particular vision of the effective leader and allows him to see the business carried out by the organization.